-Coaches must use the Atom BC Hockey Skills Development Program manual, with monthly coaches meetings to discuss progress, practice plans and other relevant information.
-Accordingly, coaches will incorporate criteria listed in Appendix II into their practice programs.

-There will be no streaming (tiering) as per CHA recommendations.
+Coaches must use the Skill Development Program provided by CRMHA.
+Coaches will incorporate the skill development criteria provided by CRMHA into their practice programs.
+There will be no streaming (tiering) as per Hockey Canada recommendations.

 Practices are full-ice group sessions.